KentEsvaranP/Kent_react_table_library/README.md

 npm run start:prod  (Optional for production build)
 ````

 # 4) Project is running at below URL in your local machine.
-Basically this application impleted with "React Library" and converted into "non-React Library"
+Basically this application implemented with "React Library" and converted into "non-React Library"

 ````
 http://localhost:8080/